nd7-dev/nd7-core/README.md

 nd7 verify <session-id>   # recompute the hash chain, exit 1 at the first break
 ```

-A clean result proves only that the log has not been edited since its last
+A clean result proves only that nobody has edited the log since this machine
-frame was written by this machine; anyone with write access could still
+wrote its last frame; anyone with write access could still rewrite the whole
-rewrite the whole chain.
+chain.

 ## Ship to a vault